dfrencham/dfrencham.github.io/_posts/2014-10-01-ordering-an-ikea-kitchen.md

 ---
 {% include JB/setup %}

-Look at your tired old kitchen?
+Look at your tired old kitchen.
 Do you need to replace it?
 Look at all those happy people with new Ikea kitchens on the Internet.

 <!--more-->